18F/uswds-jekyll/pages/support/FAQs.md

 Command line access is available via Secure Shell (SSH) and Virtual Private Network (VPN).
 For more info, see the [Ceres Quick Start Guide](https://usda-ars-gbru.github.io/scinet-site/guide/quickstart) or watch the short video How_to_ssh_to_Ceres_and_change_password.mp4 https://public.3.basecamp.com/p/Rs7pKMzraSnBAPsd1gwN3j4x

 ### I took my onboarding a long time ago, how do I get a refresher course?
-Email the VRSC scinet_vrsc@ars.usda.gov for a time and day.
+Email the VRSC scinet_vrsc@usda.gov for a time and day.
 You can also read the [Ceres Quick Start](https://usda-ars-gbru.github.io/scinet-site/guide/quickstartGuide) or [Ceres User Guide](https://usda-ars-gbru.github.io/scinet-site/guide/ceres/).

 ### What software is available on SCINet?
 See the Ceres [Software Overview](https://usda-ars-gbru.github.io/scinet-site/guide/software) for a list of available software.
 You can also login to SCINet and issue the command “module avail” to see the same list of available software modules.